lf-/clipper/README.md

 [userspace-tcp]: https://github.com/rootless-containers/slirp4netns
 [rootlesskit]: https://github.com/rootless-containers/rootlesskit

-To test with the current setup:
+To capture with tcpdump and attach Clipper'd key logs:

 ```
 (in one terminal)